ahorovit/vesting_program/README.md

 - [ ] Implement Class Inheritance/Interfaces anticipating future extension
   - [ ] Interfaces should anticipate Persistence layer in the future
 - [ ] Compose classes with Dependency Injection
+  - [ ] Find/use Annotation-based DI framework for Python
 - [x] Test Coverage using Python stdlib unittest
 - [x] Minimize memory overhead when processing large files via use of Generators
 - [ ] Validation of input values -- Cancel execution if invalid values found